Skip to main content

 He heard his own voice call out.

 Ajabdeh?
-Survi had spoken so much of the lady now he was hearing….He closed his eyes again and as he opened them he saw her slip.
-He grabbed her by the hand preventing a fall.
+Survi had spoken so much of the lady, now he was hearing it….He closed his eyes again, and as he opened them, he saw her slip.
+He grabbed her by the hand, preventing a fall.

 “Pratap!!!!!”

-She exclaimed scared as he looked wide-eyed.
-The voices he heard in the corridors of the temple ever since he was a little kid, were hers?
+She exclaimed, scared as he looked wide-eyed.
+The voices he heard in the corridors of the temple ever since he was a little kid were hers?
 He looked scared, sweating.

 “ Say that again.”

 “ What?
 Pratap?”
+Survi sounded unsure.
 He was sure.

 “ What happened?”
-She asked again, he shook his head.
+She asked again, and he shook his head.
 It Can’t be!
 I don’t know her.

 “ What is that?”
 She pointed at the temple at a distance.

+“ You are going home with me, and that’s final.
+Maasa will not hear any excuses.
+Leave the day after tomorrow like it’s scheduled.”
 She didn’t protest.
 After all, she had nowhere to go.
-Ego was stupid to show in this situation.
+Ego was a stupid thing to show in this situation.

-As she walked in with him Hansa hugged her pleased while Dheer stared.
+As she walked in with him, Hansa hugged her, pleased, while Dheer stared.

 “ Pratap…”

-“ Apologize.”
+“Apologise.”
 He was stern.

-Ajabdeh aap hum e chod ke nahi jaa saakti, Bhagwan das abhi bacche hai.
+Ajabdeh aap hum e chod ke nahi jaa saakti, Bhagwan Das abhi bacche hai.
 Ajabdeh sunn rahi hai aap…

 She had walked out on the roof for some peace until he walked out.